spacedrop/spacedrop/README.md

   * REST api for read/write to documents in a collection.
 * Documentation
   * JSDoc on all packages/components/classes generated to a docs site.
-  * Manuals for all API's such as Menu, Permission, Schema, etc.
+  * Manuals for all API's such as Menu, Permission, Structure, etc.